Analysis | President Trump’s false claims of vote fraud: A chronology

 “Last night I was leading, often solidly, in many key States, in almost all instances Democrat run & controlled.
 Then, one by one, they started to magically disappear as surprise ballot dumps were counted.
 VERY STRANGE, and the ‘pollsters’ got it completely & historically wrong!”

-— Tweet (marked by Twitter as misleading), Nov.
+— tweet (marked by Twitter as misleading), Nov.
 4, 10:04 a.m.

 “How come every time they count Mail-In ballot dumps they are so devastating in their percentage and power of destruction?”

-— Tweet, Nov.
+— tweet, Nov.
 4, 10:17 a.m.

 “They are finding Biden votes all over the place — in Pennsylvania, Wisconsin, and Michigan.
 So bad for our Country!”

-— Tweet, Nov.
+— tweet, Nov.
 4, 11:55 a.m.

 “They are working hard to make up 500,000 vote advantage in Pennsylvania disappear — ASAP.
 Likewise, Michigan and others!”

-— Tweet (marked by Twitter as misleading), Nov.
+— tweet (marked by Twitter as misleading), Nov.
 4, 12:01 p.m.

 “Wow!
 It looks like Michigan has now found the ballots necessary to keep a wonderful young man, John James, out of the U.S. Senate.
 What a terrible thing is happening!”

-— Tweet, Nov.
+— tweet, Nov.
 4, 1:43 p.m.

 It’s math, not magic.
 Election workers are counting ballots.
 As more ballots are counted, the totals for each candidate shift, sometimes drastically.
 That’s because of the way states have set up their election systems, the different approaches taken by the Biden and Trump campaigns and other factors.